osvaldoteixeira/osvaldoteixeira/README.md

-- 🔥 Front-end developer and programmer
+🔥 Front-end developer and programmer
 Junior.
 I study programming and design to create ever more beautiful websites.

-- 🔭 I'm looking for an opportunity in programming and web development.
+🔭 I'm looking for an opportunity in programming and web development.

+👨‍💼 I have knowledge in HTML, CSS, SASS, Bootstrap, Tailwind, JavaScript, React, NodeJS and PHP.

+👨‍💻 I'm currently studying TypeScript.

+🌐 I started making websites and blogs with Wordpress, but I always felt the need to start creating websites from scratch.

 <!-- - ▶️ I (not) regularly post videos on [youtube.com/maykbrito](https://youtube.com/maykbrito)